Work Unit: Clerk and Recorder’s Office

 By signing this Position Description, the undersigned hereby acknowledges reading and understanding this section regarding confidentiality and agrees to abide by the terms and conditions set forth herein.
 Violation of confidentiality may warrant disciplinary action, up to and including, suspension, demotion or termination of employment.

-This position carries out assignments independently, and uses judgment and initiative to solve problems, such as troubleshooting documents that meet state law requirements.
-Will work to develop and recommend new processes and procedures in the office identifying inefficiencies, frequent errors, etc. Work objectives and priorities are defined by Park County Clerk and Recorder.
+Will work to develop and recommend new processes and procedures in the office identifying inefficiencies, etc. Work objectives and priorities are defined by the Park County Clerk and Recorder / Election Administrator.

 Work primarily performed in a normal office environment, involving physical demands associated with working on a computer and a scanner, communicating over the phone.
 This role requires interaction with the public and includes walking, stooping and reaching overhead.
 Occasional lifting and moving boxes, election equipment and supply cases weighing up to 50 lbs.
 Assists in precinct layout and set up of tables and chairs at the polling place.
 Prepares election supplies for the polls.